-All our foster carers have access to the foster carers have access to the foster carer's handbook which has the key policies and procedures along with useful guidance.
+All our foster carers have access to the foster carer's handbook which has the key policies and procedures along with useful guidance.
 We also have a wide range of policies and procedures which foster carers have access to.

 Services provided by Sunbeam Pride Fostering Service